This page brings together the definitions of terms used on this site

 Steam generator or hot water (sometimes another fluid), used for heating, for energy production.

-Reforming in the presence of superheated steam.
+Reforming in the presence of superheated water vapor.